 Still, it was a hard decision for me to drop dType completely.
 People do use it and clone it on GitHub (yeah, it had a couple of official clones before the project has been moved back and forward, nevermind the actual numbers on GitHub).
 This project, though certainly quite niche and facile, does work for some.
 I decided, that this suspension is going to be more of a role shift for me: from active developer of this application to its maintainer.
 It will stay as an open repository at GitHub for you to clone and alter, it will stay published on Google Play.
 You can continue to use it in version 0.71.
 If people provide some relevant pull requests, I would be happy to merge them and even publish the resulting build as the new version of the app.
 It’s just that me myself don’t have the time or inclination for introducing new features anymore.
 It is now exactly the way I envisioned it, when I was starting.
 My big learning project has reached its objective.
 It’s finished.
 My priorities have changed, but if you do care, I would be glad to see your contributions.
 I’m not naive to think that it could become a huge open source project, mind you, but I do hope, that the app could continue living on its own, while I’m gone.

-However, it doesn’t boil down to WordPress vs Octopress, as the issue in hands is much broader and may be represented as dynamic site engines vs static site generators.
+However, it doesn’t boil down solely to WordPress vs Octopress debate, as the issue in hands is much broader and may be represented as dynamic site engines vs static site generators.
 If you’re not aware of the difference between the two, here are the basics: with dynamic site your content is generated dynamically by an application running on the server side, static sites, on contrary, are pre-generated or written outright in HTML.
-Basically, dynamic sites are a web-applications that could change their behaviour instantly, depending on input and other factors, while static sites: well, they’re just HTML files passively sitting there and could be opened and read.
+Basically, dynamic sites are a web-applications that could change their behaviour instantly, depending on input and other factors, while static sites: well, they’re just HTML files passively sitting there, waiting for you to open and read them.
 Sure, with introduction of jQuerry, Java Script and HTML 5 to the mix, the difference gets a little less distinctive, but let’s stop at this level.

 So, static vs dynamic.
 It could be virtually anything: Tumblr vs Hyde, Blogger vs Pelican, Movable Type vs Jekyll, etc. Major differences between the two models are more or less the same.
 It means that we should be really comparing the models themselves, not their instances.

 So, what are the lucrative advantages of the static generation model?
-What makes people switch so quickly and without looking back, as they say?
+What makes people switch so quickly and without looking back?
 I came up with 3 most important reasons:

 - Almost endless customizability.

-- It’s mostly plain markup text files, that you can use with Git.
+- It’s mostly plain markup text files, that you can store in a Git repository.

 All three are valid points and at some moment I went down the static path myself with all three in mind.
-I went with Jekyll, then switched to Octopress.
+First I went with Jekyll, then switched to Octopress.
 At some point I even tried to make Sphinx-generated site (sic!) work as a personal web-page, but lack of blog awareness and increasing complexity made me abandon this idea.
 When they say that running this kind of site is the easiest things to do, this is complete nonsense.
 In terms of comfortable workflow, I only can say a couple good things about pure Jekyll paired with GitHub Pages, but the result was so raw and required so much customization, that straightforward workflow was hardly an advantage.
-It is positioned as a toy for true geeks, tinkerers, but I don’t see how anyone could really benefit from this kind of tinkering.
+It is positioned as a toy for true geeks, tinkerers, but I don’t see how anyone could really benefit from this kind of tinkering (yeah, even geeks and tinkerers).
 I work in IT and we are here mainly to solve problems, not create tons of complimentary issues.
-Instead of reinventing the wheel, you could as well invest your time into something, that really needs to be done, perhaps — writing.
+Instead of reinventing the wheel, you could as well invest your time into something, that really needs to be done, perhaps — writing good stuff for your website.

 I’m not the only one who noticed it, but for several months I’ve been experimenting with static generators, I’ve hardly written half a post.
 It was a common problem, as I googled it.
-People dug so deep into the endless customization and switching that eventually they’ve stopped writing.
-I may sound conservative to some, but I still think that blogging is mainly about content.
+People dug so deep into the endless customization and switching routine that eventually they’ve stopped writing.
+I may sound conservative to some, but I still think that blogging is mainly about writing.
 Sure, to some extent, this problem is applicable to dynamic platforms too (ping pong between WordPress and Blogger, anyone?), but with static generators it grows to catastrophic proportions.
 They are the ultimate time drain for nerds and wannabes.
 Sure, if your time worth basically nothing and constant tweaking your blog is the best part about having it, be my guest.
-For me this kind of time misuse is inexcusable.
+To me it looks pretty much like that little joke from Fry&Laurie:

 _deploy folder will be used for deploy to the pages repository and sources should be committed to the special